-- 2.28 In order to boost environmental sustainability within the Borough, £0.100m per annum over the life of the MTFS continues to be ring-fenced from the Borough Growth Fund to enable such projects to be fully funded. - 2.29 As approved at the Full Council meeting on 24 February 2021, £0.100m of the 2022/23 Borough Growth Fund will be allocated to the One Council Programme in order to drive the digital programme which will transform public access to Council services and drive efficiency savings. - 2.30 The remaining £50k will be used within economic development on initiatives for boosting footfall within the town centre.
+- 2.28 In order to boost environmental sustainability within the Borough, £0.100m per annum over the life of the MTFS continues be ring-fenced from the Borough Growth Fund to enable such projects to be fully funded.
+Environmental sustainability work streams include the following:- - Carbon Neutral Council preparation of a costed Action Plan for Councils estate/operations to achieve net carbon zero by 2030.
+This includes establishing a baseline with measurable and costed actions necessary to get to net zero. - Collaborative working with partners via the recently formed Staffordshire Sustainability Board. - Urban Carbon Capture Areas Appendix 15 details the list of sites that Cabinet has designated for inclusion in the Open Spaces and Green Infrastructure Strategy for carbon capture or sequestration measures such as tree planting in 2022/23 and future years. - 2.29 As approved at the Full Council meeting on 24 February 2021, £0.100m of the 2022/23 Borough Growth Fund will be allocated to the One Council Programme in order to drive the digital programme which will transform public access to Council services and drive efficiency savings.
+Work streams will include the following;-